How to Stand Out as a Freelancer in a Growing Market

 First, reach out to past clients and ask them to write something brief about their experience with you.
 If possible, have them mention how your work improved their business, saved their time, or helped them make money.
 Add these testimonials to your portfolio/website in obvious locations (not hidden away on a separate page) so potential clients can find them.

 Then, make collecting testimonials part of your everyday process.
 Pick a point during your typical relationship where it makes the most sense to ask for a testimonial.
 For instance, a web developer might ask for a review after deploying the final website.
-A freelance email marketer might ask for a review after the campaign results come in.
+A freelance email marketer might ask for a review after they have shown the campaign results in their campaign management software of choice.

 Manage Your Business Well